Graduate Student Alumni Spotlight

 Upon graduation from the University of Texas at Tyler, I have been able to apply the academic information I gained into practical applications in my career.
 Because the future of licensure for professional engineers is steering towards graduate level education, I am a step ahead of the curve.

-Find out more about our Mechanical Engineering MS
+Find out more about our Civil Engineering MS